AxionCompany/aion-ui/README.md

 # AI-ON UI

-## A ChatGPT-like (Mulit) Chatbot Snippet
+## A ChatGPT-like (Multi) Chatbot Snippet
-This npm module allows you to add a chatbot UI widget to your website or application.
+This npm module allows you to add a chatGPT-like chatbot UI widget to your website or application.
 Built with Solid.js, this widget provides a seamless way to interact with multiple chatbots at once.
 Users can easily create integrations through simple props.

-## Built with JSX, Integrate with any framework
+## Build with JSX, Integrate with any framework

 Built on top of solid.js and web components, this widget can be integrated with any framework, and yet it leverages the power of JSX to provide a seamless developer experience.

 ## Features

 -   **Multi-Chatbot**: Easily integrate multiple chatbots into your UI, but you can also use it with a single chatbot
--   **Out-of-the-box Themes**: Choose from a variety of built-in themes from DaisyUI or create your own
+-   **Out-of-the-box Themes**: Choose from a variety of built-in themes from DaisyUI or create your own by cutomizing this widget
--   **Responsive**: This widget is responsive and mobile-friendly
+-   **Responsive**: This widget is responsive and mobile-friendly.
 -   **Customizable**: Customize the look and feel of the chatbot widget with a familiar toolkit for modern web developers: Tailwind CSS and JSX
--   **Easy to use**: Simply add the widget to your project and pass in the props
+-   **Easy to use**: Simply add the widget to your project and pass in the props.
+You don't have to worry about managing the state, or even leaking css to the rest of your application.
+It's all encapsulated in the widget.
 -   **Built with Solid.js**: Built with Solid.js, this widget can be integrated with any framework.
-Plus, you get JSX with no version conflicts with other frameworks
+Plus, you get JSX with no version conflicts with other frameworks.
--   **Open Source**: This widget is open source and free to use
 -   **Bateries Included**: This widget comes with OpenAI Integration provider.
 If you want to enhance your chatbot capabilities even further with user management, automatic memory management and interacting with your custom knowledge base, there's the AION Provider.
 You can also easily integrate your own chatbot provider.
 More built-in providers coming soon.
+-   **Open Source**: Under GNU GPL v3.0 license, this widget is open source and free to use.
+You can also contribute to the project by submitting a pull request.

 ## Installation